ResetXPDR/MSFS_AutoFPS/README.md

 My default MSFS TLOD, OLOD and/or cloud settings are messed up and each time I try to change them back they get messed up again.
 How do I fix this?
 - You are likely trying to change these default MSFS settings while the app is still running and you are in an active flight, where the app will override any such changes you try to make.
 - Either exit the app completely from the System Tray or be in the MSFS main menu (ie. NOT in a flight), then you can go to the MSFS settings screen and change your default MSFS settings to what you want and the app will restore these upon exiting.

-What's with all these AutoFPS apps out now?
-Which one should I be using?:
-- As of Dec 24, there are three commonly used AutoFPS apps out there, all of which install to separate directories but each has a different starting name that IMO is reasonably intuitive as to what MSFS sim versions they are applicable to, namely:
-  - MSFS2020_AutoFPS - my original app that works only with MSFS 2020.
-  - MSFS2024_AutoFPS by kayJay_1c6b - kayJay_1c6b's app that works only with MSFS 2024.
-  - MSFS_AutoFPS - this app that works with both MSFS 2020 and 2024, hence the dropping of the sim version from the name and thus making MSFS2020_AutoFPS obsolete.
- - If you like the functionality MSFS2020_AutoFPS provided for MSFS 2020 and are happy with the same functionality for MSFS 2024, regardless of which MSFS version you are currently using, then MSFS_AutoFPS is the one for you.
- - If you want newer features for MSFS 2024 than what MSFS2020_AutoFPS offered, but no MSFS 2020 compatibility, then MSFS2024_AutoFPS by kayJay_1c6b is what you need.
- - You can have MSFS2024_AutoFPS by kayJay_1c6b and either MSFS2020_AutoFPS or MSFS_AutoFPS installed at the same time, but you can only run one of them at a time.

 How does this app work for Frame Generation (FG) users?
 - The app does detect correct FG FPS when FG (native nVidia or FG mod) is enabled in MSFS, however FG is only active when MSFS is the focused window and becomes inactive when not, through your graphics driver not this app.